ian-barnes/jinja-linting/slides.md

 ---

+## TO DO

-TO DO: Another possibility might be to try `curl` plus the Python `html-linter`
+- Try `curl` plus the Python `html-linter`
+- Discuss the Wave plugin/extension for Chrome
+- Go back and check what other accessibility checking tools we used a year ago

 ---